wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

   1. Determine a time interval during which the metrics from the Diego Cell changed from healthy to unhealthy.
   2. Pull the logs that the Diego Cell generated over that interval.
 The Diego Cell ID is the same as the BOSH instance ID.
   3. Pull the BBS logs over that same time interval.
-  4. Contact Pivotal Support.
+  4. Contact VMware Support.
-3. As a last resort, if you cannot wait for Pivotal Support, it sometimes helps to recreate the Diego Cell by running bosh recreate.
+3. As a last resort, if you cannot wait for VMware Support, it sometimes helps to recreate the Diego Cell by running bosh recreate.
 For information about the bosh recreate command syntax, see Deployments in Commands in the BOSH documentation.
 Warning: Recreating a Diego Cell destroys its logs.
 To enable a root cause analysis of the Diego Cell’s problem, save out its logs before running `bosh recreate`.

 ## PAS Gorouter 502 Bad Gateway